FDA delays embryonic stem cell clinical trial

 compound in patients with spinal cord injuries.
 In a press release dated yesterday, Geron anounced that they received oral notice from the FDA had delayed the Investigational New Drug application the company filed in order to begin clinical trials.
 This delay does not mean that the IND was rejected, but until Geron receives the official letter, it will not known why the application was delayed or how long it will take to rectify the issues the FDA has.

 Geron worked with the FDA over the last four years leading up the filing of a 21,000-page IND application.
-Read the full press release here.
+The full press release can be read below.